GluuFederation/gluu-gateway/gluu_flask_demo/README.md

 ![Create Client for Consumer](img/gg_consumer_client.png)

 Once you create the client, you will see credentials for the consumer client.
 Copy the credential info for later use.

 ![Consumer Client Credentials](img/gg_consumer_client_info.png)

 To create a consumer, click on **+ CREATE CONSUMER** button.
-On the popup screen, name the consumer, **ggconsumer** for example, and use the `Client Id` you just created for the **Gluu Client Id** field.
+On the popup screen, name the consumer, **ggconsumer** for example, and use the `Client Id` you just created for the **Gluu Client ID** field.

 ![Consumer Client Credentials](img/gg_consumer.png)